Yandex Cloud

 See alsoSee also

-• Assigning an access policy
+• Creating an access policy for a resource

-• Viewing assigned access policies
+• Viewing access policies created for a resource

-• Revoking an access policy
+• Deleting an access policy

 Was the article helpful?